luqmanbarry/aro-classic-terraform/gitops/apps/workloads/aap/README.md

 Placement is optional by design:

-- if `controller.node_selector` and `controller.postgres_selector` are empty, AAP schedules onto the default worker pool
+- if `controller.node_selector` and `controller.postgres_selector` are empty, AAP schedules onto the default worker nodes
-- if you set those fields to labeled dedicated pools, AAP and its managed database are pinned to those nodes
+- if you set those fields to labels used by dedicated machine pools, AAP and its managed database are pinned to those nodes